 Sick Leave - Sick leave shall be granted on a case-by-case basis.
 Students must notify their course directors before missing a class due to sickness.

-If a student is absent from school due to illness for three (3) or more consecutive days, a physician's clearance statement from the primary treating physician must be presented to the Office for Academic Affairs.
-Leave due to an extended illness (over 2 weeks) will be considered a Medical Leave of Absence and will be handled on a case-by-case basis.
-A Medical Leave of Absence will require coordination of reentry into the program and depending on the length of leave, may require repetition of significant portions of the program, and/or an evaluation of clinical competency.
+If a student is absent from school due to health-related issues for three (3) or more consecutive days, documentation from the healthcare provider and/or healthcare facility that indicates the leave is necessary, an estimate of the duration of the leave, and a clearance-to-return statement must be presented to the Office for Academic Affairs.

+Leave due to an extended illness (over 2 weeks) will be handled on a case-by-case basis.
+An extended leave due to health-related issues will require coordination of reentry into the program and depending on the length of leave, may require repetition of significant portions of the program, and/or an evaluation of clinical competency.